agadev/character_viewer/README.md

 ## Project Structure and Architecture

-This code uses clean architecture with domain, data and ui layer implementations to create the Flutter app that displays a list of Simpsons/TheWire characters from the DuckDuckGo API.
+This code uses clean architecture with domain, data and ui layer implementations to create the app.
+The app displays a list of Simpsons/TheWire characters from the DuckDuckGo API.

 ## Directory Structure